Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 “A joyride gone terribly wrong,” Pierce County Sheriff Paul Pastor said during a news conference in Steilacoom, which is about 3 miles from the island.

-Pastor said the plane crashed on the island, which has a population of 20.
-He said the crash caused an intense fire and no injuries were reported on the ground.
-He said the man who took the plane apparently died.
+No injuries were reported on the ground, Pastor said, as the plane crashed and started an intense fire on the wooded, 230-acre island, which has a population of 20.
+He said it appeared the man who took the plane died.

 Horizon Air COO Constance von Muehlen said in a late-night video that “our hearts are with the family of the individual onboard as well as all our Alaska Air and Horizon Air employees.”

-Note: Editor’s note: The comment thread on this story has been closed to new submissions because too many recent comments were violating our Terms of Service.